 Fitness is as important as luxury here at Amilla, and they know how to combine both seamlessly.
-Amilla have gone to another level – literally.
+Amilla has gone to another level – literally.
 There are ‘Wellness Tree Houses’ by Bodyism in the centre of the island which are dedicated solely to physical and spiritual wellbeing.

 Personal wellness consultations, 50-minute spa treatments, fitness or wellness classes, yoga and meditation and mindfulness are used throughout the wellness menu to revive the mind and promote blissful relaxation.

-I tried the 50 minute Purifying Body Scrub.
+I tried the 50-minute Purifying Body Scrub.
 This treatment combines Himalayan salt crystals and essential oils to help perk up your circulation, purify, reduce the appearance of cellulite and brighten the skin.
 It helped to leave my skin more polished and vibrant, giving me that ‘Island glow’.

-For an extra treat for the skin add on the 40 minute Nourishing wrap, an exotic wrap combining Rose, Sandalwood and other essentials oils.
+For an extra treat for the skin add on the 40-minute Nourishing wrap, an exotic wrap combining Rose, Sandalwood and other essentials oils.